3. The Basics of PHP

 declare (strict_types=1);

-// this file consists of lines in the format login:pwd:uid:gid:infos:dir:shell
+// this is a set of lines of the form login:pwd:uid:gid:infos:dir:shell

 $INFOS = "infos.txt";